jasperweyne/unwasm/README.md

   support 64-bit integers.
 * Integers are always encoded signed in PHP.
 When using large unsigned integers, this might currently result in unexpected behaviour.
+* Integers in PHP don't overflow as expected.
+Instead, they're casted to a float.
+Therefore, UnWasm doesn't support integer overflow.
+* When a stack overflow occurs in PHP, this cannot be gracefully caught as an exception.
+Therefore, the library allows for running webassembly in a memory- safe way, by creating a child PHP process and running the webassembly there.
+  However, this incurs a performance cost during communication between the host and child process.

 ## License
 UnWasm is licensed under the Apache License, Version 2.0.
 Please refer to the